modenaxe/auto-lowerlimb-models-paper/README.md

   doi={}
 }
 ```
-The paper will be open access and available from [from the Journal website](TBA).
+The paper will be open access and available [from the Journal website](TBA).

-Please cite the manuscript if you make use of these materials for your research or presentations.

 ## Brief summary of the publication
 In our manuscript: